 The Creative Workshops program sees a variety of distinguished professional practitioners lead creative arts workshops throughout the academic year.
 The workshops are free for students, open and applicable to all skill levels, and provide a fun, recreational space to explore new skills and ideas.
 The Creative Workshops program also includes one-off events, training sessions, seminars and walking tours.

-All workshops are free for students.
+All workshops are FREE for University of Melbourne students.

 If you have any ideas for Creative Workshops contact Arts Projects Officer David Attwood here.